Bipolar Disorder

 • Depression: A depressive episode in an individual with bipolar disorder is characterized by profound feelings of sadness and hopelessness, a loss of pleasure in activities, weight loss, and suicidal ideation.

-The different types of BPD.
+The different types of Bipolar Disorder.

 Though there are several ways that bipolar disorder can present, there are two primary types of bipolar disorder: Bipolar I and Bipolar II.